rubenwardy/minetest_modding_book/_en/players/hud.md

 Minetest's solution to this is to specify the location of an element using both a percentage position and an offset.
-The percentage position is relative to the screen size, so to place an element in the center of the screen you would need to provide a percentage position of half the screen, eg (50%, 50%), and an offset of (0, 0).
+The percentage position is relative to the screen size, so to place an element in the centre of the screen, you would need to provide a percentage position of half the screen, e.g. (50%, 50%), and an offset of (0, 0).

 The offset is then used to move an element relative to the percentage position.